Dynamic Source Routing: Advantages

+Disadvantages

 The disadvantage of this protocol is that the route maintenance mechanism does not locally repair a broken link.
 Stale route cache information could also result in inconsistencies during the route reconstruction phase.
 The connection setup delay is higher than in table-driven protocols.
 Even though the protocol performs well in static and low-mobility environments, the performance degrades rapidly with increasing mobility.
 Also, considerable routing overhead is involved due to the source-routing mechanism employed in DSR.
 This routing overhead is directly proportional to the path length.